johnludena/portfolio_2017/_posts/2016-05-28-my-coding-bootcamp-experience-week1.md

 next week), but this first week has included a few pleasant surprises where I learned new things about HTML & CSS I never knew.
 Or never quite understood completely.

-The other pleasant surprise was getting that chance to learn from a young and very talented teacher by the name of Justin Richards - an extremely talented coder and teacher who wears cowboy boots, rides a BMW motorcycle, and wears Harry Potter glasses – and somehow makes it all _look good_.
+The other pleasant surprise was getting the chance to learn from a young and very talented teacher by the name of Justin Richards - an extremely talented coder and teacher who wears cowboy boots, rides a BMW motorcycle, and wears Harry Potter glasses – and somehow makes it all _look good_.

-Thinking about attending The Iron Yard yourself?
-Well, that's why I decided to start this series.
-To cover everything we learned in class, including my personal thoughts about what went great for me, and some of my personal struggles.

-So without further ado, I present to you...
+Anyways, let's get to the good stuff, shall we?
+Without any further ado, I present to you...

 ## The Iron Yard: Week 1 in Review